 (a) Foreign exchange risk is the risk that the fair value of future cash flows for financial instruments will fluctuate because of changes in foreign exchange rates.
 The Company is exposed to currency risks primarily due to its U.S dollar denominated cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities and royalty obligation.
-On July 18, 2011, the Company settled its US dollar denominated long-term as described in Note 8.
 The Company has not entered into any foreign exchange hedging contracts.